Create custom fields in a Log Analytics workspace in Azure Monitor

 We increase the highlight to include the word WMI and then rerun the extract.

-We can see that Service_CF is created but is not yet added to any records.
+We can now run a query that verifies Service_CF is created but is not yet added to any records.
+That's because the custom field doesn't work against existing records so we need to wait for new records to be collected.

 After some time has passed so new events are collected, we can see that the Service_CF field is now being added to records that match our criteria.